nvda-es/devguides_translation/original_docs/spladdoninternals.md

 6. Starting in fall 2015, I've merged development branches into a staging branch for testing purposes.
 This branch is also used to generate try (Test Drive program) builds so those who've signed up for early access program can leave feedback (try builds are generated about once a week).
 7. After testing the feature for a while and if the feature is stable, I merge the feature branch into master.
 8. Every few weeks, I publish master branch snapshots to gather feedback from users willing to test drive snapshots.
 With the advent of add-on updates in add-on 7.0, one can update between snapshots or stable versions (whichever branch one is using, the update check routine wil use that branch; for example, if one is using master snapshots, updates will be fetched from master branch only).
 9. At some point, I set release target window for the next add-on version (for 6.0, it was December 2015).
 This determines when feature freeze should be and beta release window (for 6.0, beta 1 was released in October 2015).
 Between feature freeze and the first beta release, I concentrate on code refinements and bug fixes.
-This has changed significnatly in 2017 (see below).
+This has changed significantly in 2017 (see below).
 10. After going through several beta cycles (typically two), I ask NVDA community add-on reviewers to review my add-on code and request add-on release during the release window (this is done by merging master branch into stable branch).
 11. Once the add-on version is released, subsequent maintenance versions (localization updates, bug fixes, minor tweaks) will be released from the stable branch, with the master branch containing the code for the next major version.
 12. Once the next version enters beta cycle, further maintenance releases may or may not happen (an exception is long-term support release, described below).